 - Is the transportation at convenient times?
 Is it reliable and arrive on time?

 - Is someone there to help seniors on and off the bus, including any mobility equipment?

 - How long have you been living here?
 Have you experienced any problems?

 If your parent is willing and able, invite them to participate in the conversation.
-They may have some questions of their own, seeing as it is potentially going to be their new home.
+They may have some questions to ask of their own, seeing as it is potentially going to be their new home.

 You will likely find out good and bad things no matter where you go, but taking the time to get the complete picture can save you a lot of grief and heartache in the long run.

 It's easy to get glowing reports from facility administrators, but you can feel even more confident about your long-term care choices when you know that other residents are happy and satisfied.
 So if you are looking for senior living, do you your homework and you will feel more confident and less guilt about the move.